quasarframework/quasar-template-meteor/README.md

 ———————

-This app also works well on mobile (both Android and IOS).
+This app is actually made for mobile (both Android and IOS), so it doesn't look up to much on desktop.

 Please refer to guide.meteor.com/mobile.html for how to launch mobile apps on IOS and Android.

+You can see how it would look by clicking on the mobile phone icon in Chrome Dev Tools.
+However I find that I have to force a hot code update, by changing something in the code, before it shows properly.

 **Problems:**

-1) Small problem on IOS, where the right-hand drawer won't always open properly.
-This should be put right in 0.12.1
-2) I've had to copy the Material Design icons and the Roboto font to the /public folder.
+1) I've had to copy the Material Design icons and the Roboto font to the /public folder.
-There is presumably a better way of doing this.
+There is maybe a better way of doing this.